Harsh Vardhan Shringla: Publications

 Shringla has written on a number of topics such as international economy, climate change, preventive diplomacy and India-US bilateral relations, including The United Nations and Conflict Prevention: Balance Between Sovereignty and Action (Indian Journal of International Law) and Project Granite at the New International Airport in Israel (CUTS International, 2011).

 Shringla has also contributed articles in newspapers and magazines on a diverse range of topics including an Op-ed piece in The New York Times, India Is Building a More Prosperous Kashmir giving the context and objectives of India's decision to abrogate the temporary Article 370 in Jammu and Kashmir.

 Personal life

-Shringla is an avid reader and sports enthusiast, with an interest in mountaineering and hockey.
-He had been on a number of mountain expeditions including to Everest Base Camp, Friendship Peak in Himachal Pradesh.
-He was a liaison officer for the Kailash Mansarovar Yatra in 1996.
-He represented St. Stephen's College, Delhi in hockey at inter-college and other tournaments and received College Colors for this.

-Shringla was born in Mumbai, to a Buddhist Sikkimese father and a Hindu mother.
+Shringla was born in Mumbai, to Tenduf Tshering La, a Buddhist Sikkimese father and Hari Devi Basnet, a Hindu Gorkha mother.
+Both his parents were Sikkimese from Darjeeling, West Bengal.
+His family name Tshering La was recorded as Shringla in the birth and school documents made in Bombay.
 His father was also part of the Indian civil service.
-He speaks French, Vietnamese and Nepali apart from English and other Indian languages.
-He is married to Mrs. Hemal Shringla and has one son.
+He speaks Nepali, English, French, Vietnamese, Hebrew and other Indian languages like Bengali, Hindi and Sikkimese.
+He is married to Hemal Shringla and has one son.
+His aunt Chokila Iyer (Tshering) also served as India's first female foreign secretary from March 2001 to June 2002.

-His surname, Shringla is a birth record misspelling of Tshering la, his father's surname.